Future-proof your business and move into Enterprise 5.0

 These pillars are in turn supported by crucial enabling technologies, namely data integration, hybrid-cloud strategy and cybersecurity.
 These technologies enable an organisation to compete with new market entrants who already have them in place – a world one in which no technology assets should be on the balance sheet, and everything should be procured “as a service”.

-Research conducted for Cisco by World Wide Worx suggests that just over a third (37%) of South African organisations had rolled out a digital strategy that enabled remote working when the first lockdown was announced, and 63% admitted they were ill-prepared for the shift to remote working.
-Anecdotal evidence backs this up; many corporate IT teams had to make an almost superhuman effort to get their workforces working remotely—an admirable response in extraordinary circumstances but the lesson is clear.
-Digital transformation is essential to build resilience into operating models.
+Research conducted for Cisco by World Wide Worx suggests that just over a third (37%) of SA organisations rolled out a digital strategy that enabled remote working when the first lockdown was announced, and 63% admitted they were ill-prepared for the shift to remote working.
+Anecdotal evidence backs this up; many corporate IT teams had to make an almost superhuman effort to get their workforces working remotely — an admirable response in extraordinary circumstances.
+But the lesson is clear: digital transformation is essential to build resilience into operating models.

+In this context, organisations need to put themselves in a position to benefit from the fourth industrial revolution (4IR), but also to be prepared for what comes next.
+In short: it’s time to stop just talking about digital transformation and 4IR, and make them a reality.

 Making it real